 Effective monetization of these assets through an increasing number of distribution channels requires a widely adopted industry standard universal identifier registry that supports the full range of asset types and relationships between assets.
 The Entertainment Identifier Registry Association (EIDR) is established to provide this foundational service to all industry participants at low cost.

-The Entertainment Identifier Registry Association (EIDR) is a not-for-profit industry association that was founded by MovieLabs, CableLabs, Comcast and TiVo to meet a crucial need across the entertainment supply chain for universal identifiers for a broad array of audio visual objects.
-These founding members (minus CableLabs) are also members of the Board of Directors which governs the registry.
+The Entertainment Identifier Registry Association (EIDR) is a nonprofit industry association which supplies the entertainment supply chain with universal identifiers for a broad array of audio visual objects.
+For more information, please visit www.eidr.org.

 The Registry receives and processes registration requests from registrants.
 Users and applications can look-up and search the Registry.
 Registrants and lookup users can use the web user interface or web services API to interact with the Registry.